Plenty (film): Plot

 The film centers around the life of Susan Traherne, a British woman who becomes a courier for the British during World War II.
 In 1943, Susan waits in the woods for a message to be dropped by parachute when Lazar, another British operative, parachutes down after experiencing airplane trouble.
 They escape German troops and Susan opens up emotionally to Lazar.
-They make love, but he then leaves abruptly the next morning, after receiving a warning over his wireless to "move on".
+They have sex, but he then leaves abruptly the next morning, after receiving a warning over his wireless to "move on".
 Before parting, he leaves her a pair of cufflinks as a memento of their night together.

 Two years later, Susan is with a man named Tony Radley when he suddenly dies of a heart attack.
 Raymond Brock from the British Embassy arrives and consoles Susan.
 She confesses that she and Radley were not truly married and asks Raymond to inform Radley's real wife that he died alone.
 Susan and Raymond develop a relationship, and she takes a job as a clerk while living with her friend Alice.

 In 1953, Susan works for Queen Elizabeth's coronation committee.
 She asks Alice's former boyfriend, Mick, to father her child, but he is hesitant because she wants to raise the child alone.
 After her job is finished, Susan works in advertising briefly but finds it unsatisfying.
 Her attempts to conceive with Mick fail, and she then attempts to end the relationship, leading to a confrontation where she fires a gun above his head.

 After Susan has a nervous breakdown, Raymond visits her in the hospital, and they eventually get married.
 However, Susan remains unsatisfied with her life despite their comfortable lifestyle.
 In 1956, she displays erratic behavior during a dinner party, embarrassing Raymond and their guests.
 Raymond's employer, Sir Leonard Darwin, announces his resignation due to the Suez Crisis.

 Several years later, Susan and Raymond are living in Jordan, where Raymond has a diplomatic post.
 Alice visits and notices Susan's subdued demeanor.
 Susan seizes the opportunity to return to England for Sir Leonard Darwin's funeral, which angers Raymond.
 Susan refuses to return to Jordan, and in 1962, she confronts Sir Andrew Charleson about Raymond's stagnant career.
 She threatens suicide if Raymond is not promoted, leading to his dismissal and early retirement.

 Back home, Susan argues with Raymond and leaves after he is knocked unconscious.
 She rekindles her love affair with Lazar, meeting him at a seaside hotel.
-After they make love, Susan reveals her mental instability, but when she falls asleep, Lazar leaves, but not before discovering the cufflinks he had given her back during the war.
+After they have sex, Susan reveals her mental instability, but when she falls asleep, Lazar leaves, but not before discovering the cufflinks he had given her back during the war.
 She had been carrying them with her all these years.

 In the final scene, Susan recalls her idealistic youth in the French countryside after the war.
 She talks with a local farmer and agrees to attend a party with his family to celebrate the end of the conflict.
 In an ironic ending, Susan proclaims that there will be many more days like this in the years to come.